-The value should be one of the date type codes listed in

-outputdate returns the date as per the format chosen by the
+The value should be one of the date type codes listed in the table, outputdate returns the date as per the format chosen by the outputcode parameter.

-outputcode parameter.

-supported datecodes and their layouts.
+See the table, "Supported Date Formats," for the supported datecodes and their layouts.

-status is the HPE STATUS parameter through which the error
+is the HPE STATUS parameter through which the error codes are returned.